lehnerpat/react-typescript-revealjs-starter/README.md

 6. Style your site with [`styled-components`](https://styled-components.com/).

-7. Put your assets (e.g. images) in the `assets` directory, and they'll be copied to the `assets` directory in the output.
+7. Put any static files (e.g. images, robots.txt) in the `static` directory, and they'll be copied to the output directory.
+This happens recursively, i.e. directory structures inside `static` are copied over.